Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

-The \underline{second step} consists of deriving structural properties satisfied by every NE.
-This enables us to translate the bounds on the players' equilibrium payoffs in game $\widetilde{\Gamma}$ to bounds on the expected equilibrium detection rate.
+\textbf{Step 2: Equilibrium Properties.} The second step consists of deriving structural properties satisfied by every NE of $\Gamma$.
 An important property is that when $b_1 < \smsc$ and $b_2 < \semm$, \emph{any} equilibrium strategy for each player necessarily randomizes over actions that use all available resources.

-\begin{proposition} In equilibrium, \defender must choose an inspection strategy that randomizes over detector positionings of size exactly $b_1$, and \attacker must randomize her attacks over sets of $b_2$ components.
+\begin{theorem} In any equilibrium of $\Gamma(b_1,b_2)$, where $b_1<\smsc$ and $b_2<\semm$, \defender must choose an inspection strategy that randomizes over detector positionings of size exactly $b_1$, and \attacker must randomize her attacks over sets of $b_2$ components.

 Then, the NE of $\Gamma$ can be obtained by solving the following two linear programs:\hypertarget{LPsb}{}